Student Support

 An inclusive practice is the provision of educational opportunities that may require reasonable adjustment but does not impose an unjustifiable hardship on the school, for students with a wide range of abilities, backgrounds and aspirations in school settings (van Kraayenoord, Elkins, Palmer & Richards, 2000, p.9).

-At Stella Maris we work in collaborative partnerships to achieve educational outcomes for all students.
-Support at our school can look like:
+At Stella Maris, we work in collaborative partnerships to achieve educational outcomes for all students.
+Support at our school can look like this:

 • Adjustments to programming inside the classroom